 vxconfigdis restarted on the master and slave nodes, and the daemons have reconnected.

-vxclust utility (for SunCluster) or the CVM agent (for VCS) determines that the
+If the CVM agent for VCS determines that the

 vxconfigd daemon has stopped on a node,